 - Sharing it with anyone by link.

-If you make the dataset public to all, it will become discoverable by other users via search or in Data Insights.
+If you make a dashboard public to all, it will become discoverable by other users via search or in Data Insights.
 If you want your dashboard to appear in the Data Insights under a particular topic, you need to add a tag to your dashboard by clicking Edit under the dashboard title.

-Making the dashboard public to all is also necessary in case if you want to embed visualizations from the dashboards to your website or blog.
+Making the dashboard public to all is also necessary if you want to 'embed' visualizations from the dashboard on your website or blog.

 If you share a dashboard with registered users, you can control the level of access:

-- Read means that only specified users will be able to view the dashboard
+- View means that only specified users will be able to open the dashboard

-- Edit means that specified users will be able to edit the dashboard
+- Edit means that specified users will be able to make changes to the dashboard

-- Full control means that specified users will be able to edit and share the dashboard
+- Full control means that specified users will be able to edit, delete, and share the dashboard with others